 We now introduce the complex $\mathcal{K}_g$.
 For concreteness, we choose to write the definitions for the surface $\Sigma_g$, although they make sense for an arbitrary connected orientable surface, of finite or infinite type.

-A {\em cut system} of $\Sigma_g$ is a set of $g$ curves whose union does not separate $\Sigma_g$; in particular, each of the curves is non-separating.
-Let $\mathcal{K}_g$ be the simplicial graph whose vertices are cut systems on $\Sigma_g$, and where two cut systems are adjacent in $\mathcal{K}_g$ if they differ in exactly two curves, and these intersect exactly once.
+A {\em cut system} of $\Sigma_g$ is a set of $g$ non-separating curves whose union does not separate $\Sigma_g$.
+Let $\mathcal{K}_g$ be the simplicial graph whose vertices are cut systems on $\Sigma_g$, and where two cut systems are adjacent in $\mathcal{K}_g$ if they differ in exactly two curves, which intersect exactly once.